-On starting a community based on your passions: “People will sometimes ask me if they should start a community … tied to their passion. … My answer is usually that, well, if you start a community, you’ll still talk about that passion but you’ll have a whole new passion that’ll suck up your time and that passion is community management.
+On starting a community based on your passions: “People will sometimes ask me if they should start a community [related to their passion].
+My answer is usually that if you start the community, you’ll still talk about that passion but you’ll have a whole new passion that’ll suck up your time.
+That passion is community management.
 It takes you away from that hobby, that love, that passion, and puts you into that seat where you have to maintain the environment so that other people can have that same passion that you once had and hopefully still do.” –@patrickokeefe

 On where she was hoping to see more progress: “It isn’t the internet or any of our tools that have failed.
 It is still us.
 It still comes right back to us and the people that are spreading ugliness.
 It’s them, not the internet.
 It’s a shame that they have a platform that they didn’t have before which allows them to grow.
 Again, the ugliness is in them.” –@stacyhorn